 - Change any shared passwords when the guest leaves - While a guest has access to passwords, they can copy them.
 For this reason it may be wise to change any password that is shared with a guest once their work is complete.
 Whether you deem this necessary will likely depend on the guest, the passwords they had access to, and your company’s security policy.

-1Password Business has many strings to its bow, and password sharing is just the start.
+There are lots of security and productivity benefits to using 1Password Business, and sharing passwords is just the tip of the iceberg.
 With advanced reporting and the ability to connect with existing system like Okta and Active Directory, 1Password Business is the last piece of the puzzle you might not realize you were looking for.